Want to know how’s your keyword ranking has changed over time? Find out how Rank Tracking can help you to do so.

 Google has introduced a lot of new features in the SERPs that even SEO professionals are trying to figure out which ones to go for.

 Previously, you’ve learned how to check all the keywords that your site is being ranked for on Google (including those that you aren’t aware of) using Rank Intelligence.
-If you clicked the “Track” button there, your keywords are automatically sent here to begin tracking by the Rank Tracking module.
+Simply select the ranking keywords you want to track and Rank Tracking will start to track their performance.

 Start Measuring Your SEO Performance with Rank Tracking Today.

 Imagine a world without any rank tracker tool… To track your keyword rankings, you need to list out all your keywords in an Excel spreadsheet and type in each keyword on Google.
 Now, repeat the whole process for the other hundreds or thousands of keywords that you have in your list.

 That’s why Rank Tracking is here.
 It is designed to help you remove the manual work and automate the tracking process for you.

 To start, simply enter your domain name and select your preferred location and languages.

 Once you’ve created your profile, it’s time to add the keywords that you want to track.
 There are two ways to do this:

 - Manually adding your keywords that you’re targeting for your content